How to Become a Medical Biller or Coder

 The U.S. Bureau of Labor Statistics (BLS) projects these healthcare professionals to grow by 9% between 2020 and 2030.
 The expected increase reflects the growing demand for healthcare by older adults and the expansion of insurance coverage among all age groups.

-According to the American Association of Professional Coders (AAPC), a medical biller earns an average annual salary of $61,000, but earnings vary with setting, education level, certifications, and experience.
+According to the American Association of Professional Coders (AAPC), the average annual medical biller and coder salary is $54,800.
+Earnings vary with setting, education level, certifications, and experience.

 What Is a Medical Coder?

 Medical coders assign codes to medical terms.
 These terms can refer to treatments, procedures, equipment, and services.
 Medical coders enter these codes into billing systems.
 With these codes, healthcare providers can receive correct payments through insurance or directly from patients.

 Medical coders help keep billing and payments accurate and in line with regulations.
 Although coders usually work independently, they must communicate well with medical billers, physicians and nurses, and administrative staff.

 Because medical coders work in many different healthcare settings, their day-to-day tasks may vary.
 However, common responsibilities include: